Amidesai99/StartUp-Review-Application/README.md

 # StartUp-Review-Application
 Basic application using ReactJs, NodeJs and Mysql

-Instructions For running the application
+Instructions For running the application:
-Run following commands on terminal cd client npm start
+=>Run following commands on terminal:
+1.cd client
+2.npm start

-To check Items in database:
+=>To check Items in database:
-cd server
+1.cd server
-In ./get route consolelog the result
+2.In ./get route consolelog the result